-The 1208P movement, is a direct descendant of the famous 12P movement, and is the thinnest self-winding mechanical movement in the world.
-To set this record at 2.35 mm required all of Piaget's expertise in ultra-thin movements and refined components.
-For example, some of the gears in the 1208P movement measure no more than 0,12 mm and are hardly thicker than a human hair.
+The 1208P movement, is a direct descendant of the famous 12P movement, and is one of the thinnest self-winding mechanical movements on the market.
+Achieving this 2.35 mm thinness required all of Piaget's expertise in ultra-thin movements and refined components.
+For example, some of the gears in the 1208P movement measure no more than 0.12 mm and are hardly thicker than a human hair.
 The space between the wheels has been reduced to its minimum of only 0.1 mm.
 The movement is fitted with a balance stop.
-In order to make the best use of space, the pink gold micro-rotor decorated with the Piaget coat-of-arms, is off-centre and positioned at 9 o'clock.
+In order to make the best use of space, the pink-gold micro-rotor decorated with the Piaget coat-of-arms, is off-centre and positioned at 9 o'clock.
 The movement is fitted with a small seconds which is also off-centre and located at 5 o'clock on the dial.
 As part of the watchmaker Piaget's constant effort to differentiate its models, it has decorated the 1208P movement wheels with a sunburst motif and a dedicated index assembly carries the stylised "P" of Piaget like a secret signature.
 Circular Côtes de Genève, a circular-grained mainplate, bevelled bridges and blued screws add the finishing touches to this movement, and are reminders of the Swiss watchmaking brand's high aesthetic values.

 The ultra-thin movements

 Ultra-thin, tourbillon, skeleton, self-winding, pink gold